mabn17/React-Express-boilerplate/README.md

 ### Docker

 Since we develop on different machine and operating system, it might be good to try out docker.
-[Docker](https://www.docker.com/) helps us test ouer code agains a server like envirement.
-All you have to do to start the container is to run ./run-app-in-docker.sh.
+[Docker](https://www.docker.com/) helps us test ouer code agains a server like envirement with the same rules.
+All you have to do to start the container is to run run-app-in-docker.sh located in the root directory.

 ```bash
 #!/usr/bin/env bash